 Virtual Private Network, VPN represents secure interconnection of private networks (i.e. of individual offices of an organization) via the Internet.
 Traffic between both networks (so called tunnel) is encrypted.
 This protects networks from tapping.
-VPN incorporates special tunneling protocols, such as Microsoft's IPSec and PPTP (Point-to-Point Tunnelling Protocol).
+VPN incorporates special tunneling protocols, such as PPTP (Point-to-Point Tunnelling Protocol) and Microsoft's IPSec.